Get,

 • People need to be aware that brahmi should not be used to self-medicate before consulting a doctor.

-Lab and animal studies have shown that the extract of brahmi might enhance the effects of some drugs or have effect against some drugs and their harmful side effects.
+Lab and animal studies have shown that the extract of brahmi might enhance the effects of some medicines or have an effect against some medicines and their harmful side effects3.

-• Brahmi was noted to decrease the toxicity of morphine (habit-forming medicine used to relieve pain) and phenytoin (help in seizures) in animal studies.2
+• Brahmi was noted to decrease the toxicity of morphine (a habit-forming medicine used to relieve pain) and phenytoin (help in seizures) in animal studies.

-• The extract of brahmi enhanced the sleep caused by a common medicine, phenobarbital (which relieves anxiety and causes sedation).
-Therefore, it should be used with caution when combined with other known sedatives.2
+• The extract of brahmi enhanced the sleep caused by a common medicine, phenobarbital (which helps relieve anxiety and causes sedation).
+Therefore, it should be used with caution when combined with other known sedatives.

 • Brahmi might also enhance thyroid hormone activity in animal models at a high dosage.
-Therefore, taking Brahmi might interact with the thyroid hormone or drugs related to the thyroid in the body.2
+Therefore, taking Brahmi might interact with the thyroid hormone or medicines related to the thyroid in the body.

 • Brahmi extract was also found to enhance the effects of chlorpromazine (which treats mental/mood disorders).
-Therefore, use with caution before taking Brahmi.2
+Therefore, use with caution before taking Brahmi.

 • Therefore, you must always seek the medical advice of your Ayurvedic physician and follow the prescription thoroughly, as they will know your health condition and other medications you are taking.